The Importance of Websites

 Web design is important because the design is all about how users get information from your website.
 Menu options and organization should be intuitive so that users can easily find what they are looking for.
 If people can’t quickly find information they feel is valuable, they will look elsewhere.
 Pages that have too much text might drive people away, instead of capturing their interest.
 More and more web traffic is coming from mobile users, which increases the importance of having a mobile-friendly design.
 Luckily, most templates are now naturally mobile-friendly, but that doesn’t mean they are foolproof.
 You still have to make sure the content added into the template looks good and functions properly on desktops, tablets, and cell phones.
 It takes the perfect balance of white (blank) space, images, and text to turn website visitors into customers.
 38% of users will stop interacting with a website if the layout is unattractive.
 What’s considered “attractive” for one industry, might not be for another.
 For example, you would expect to see high-quality videos taking up most of the space on a videographer’s website.
 However, you wouldn’t find a lot of videos very helpful on a website for buying new tires for your car.
 A list of product specifications for each tire might be appropriate, but that wouldn’t work for a videographer.
 There is no “one size fits all” when it comes to website design.
 If you aren’t sure where to start, try looking at successful competitors’ websites and see what common themes you can find.
 Then, incorporate those elements, along with what works for your specific target market, into your website’s design.

 One portion of web design is incorporating your business’s brand.
 Branding is something often overlooked by new, small businesses, but it shouldn’t be.
 Color improves brand recognition by up to 80%.
 That means even having just a couple of primary colors for your business can help people to recognize and remember your business when they see it multiple times.
 Consistent brand presentation across all platforms increases revenue by up to 23%.
 That is why we always recommend our clients have some basic brand guidelines in place before creating a website.
 The brand should be incorporated throughout the design, and includes aspects such as color schemes, font selections, a unique logo, and overall style.
-These things should be the same across all platforms, including social media, any form of advertisement, and anything else created for the business.
+These things should be the same across all platforms, including social media, any form of advertisement, printed materials, and anything else created for the business.

 The Purpose of a Website